 How you add this credit is up to you, but please make sure our web address is added in this format: https://www.zapsplat.com

-Some suggestions as to how you might credit us are:
+Some suggestions as to how you might credit us can be found here.

 Please make sure to place the credit in a visible place so people know where to find us.
 Examples of where people often place them is in the YouTube video description, game or app credits page, movie end credits etc.